Jirakit Thawornwong: Early life and education

 Jirakit was born in Bangkok, Thailand.
 He completed his secondary education at Satriwithaya School.
 In 2017, he graduated with a bachelor's degree in communication arts from the Faculty of Humanities at Kasetsart University.

 Career

 With a desire to become a singer, Jirakit participated in the 7th season of The Star, a reality television singing competition, representing Central Thailand but did not make it to the Top 24.
 He auditioned again for its 8th season, this time representing Southern Thailand, and still got eliminated.
 He was later offered and signed up by GMM Grammy as one of its artists.
 He started in the entertainment industry as a host of Bang Music Buffet in 2011 and was tapped to play the role of Pete in the movie Part Time Lover (2014).

-He also played main and support roles in Ugly Duckling (2015), Kiss: The Series (2016), U-Prince Series (2016–2017), and Secret Seven (2017).
+He also played main and support roles in Ugly Duckling (2015), Kiss: The Series (2016), U-Prince (2016–2017), and Secret Seven (2017).